Cyrestis camillus

 Cyrestis camillus, the African map butterfly, is a butterfly of the family Nymphalidae.
 It is found in Africa, from Sierra Leone to Ethiopia and Tanzania and from Kenya to Natal.

-The wingspan is 42–55 mm.
+Description

+The wingspan is 42–55 mm.The transverse bands, especially the second, third and sixth, are broad, edged with blackish and filled in with bronzy brown; the anal lobe and anal angle of the hindwing beneath continuously filled in with black. —- ab. nigrescens Martin only differs in having the bands filled in with smoke-black and the yellow colour at the anal angle of the hindwing replaced by blue-grey.
+Central Africa.

+Biology

 The larvae feed on Morus, Ficus and Zizyphus species.